lumixen/el-billiard/README.md

 ![Menu screen](/README.png "")

-Billiard game was developed as a studying project.
+Simple billiard game.
+It was developed as a training project.